 Well, there are a couple of ways that you can do this.
 If you’re tight on time and don’t feel like spending too much time on your itinerary, there are tours available that make the job easier.

-But, if you’re looking for an Etosha National Park self-drive guide, then this is exactly the post for you.
+But, if you’re looking for an Etosha National Park self-drive guide, this is the post for you.

-Keep reading to learn more about where to go, where to sleep, what to do, and everything else in between.
+Keep reading to learn where to go, where to sleep, what to do, and everything else in between.

 Where Is Etosha National Park